rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-11-diffusion-density.md

 \end{equation}
 $$

 for a user-defined function $$b_t$$.
-We how that the solution that satisfies this and diverges from the original drift is given by
+We how that the solution that satisfies this and diverges from the original dr the least is given by

 $$
 \begin{equation}